Instrumental chamber music is a vital part of study and performance at Manhattan School of Music.

-Students are placed into instrumental and vocal ensembles by their department chairpersons in collaboration with the manager of chamber music and ensembles.
-They are encouraged to submit individual requests to participate in a specific type of ensemble, as well as request a particular chamber music coach.
-Groups that are already in formation may also make a request to study together.
+Students are assigned to ensembles by their department chair in collaboration with the director of chamber music.
+Students are encouraged to submit individual or group requests to participate in a specific type of ensemble, as well as to request specific chamber coaches.